 Head to Jam Origin’s download page and download the MIDI Guitar 2 free trial for your macOS version (it’s available for iOS too).
 Once downloaded, run the setup file to install the software on your computer.

 I recommend following through with the default installation settings, but in case you store your plugins in a different folder, you can change the installation location.
-That said, I just move it over to my external Samsung T5 SDD which I got on Amazon.
+That said, I just move it over to my external Samsung T5 SDD.

 2) Connect Your Guitar to Your Audio Interface